KJM-FRM9055 – Bioanalytical Chemistry II: Advanced Separation Methods

 The form of examination (written or oral) depends on the number of students taking the course.

-You must have participated in at least 75% of the colloquia, and your presentation must be approved before you can sit the final exam.
+You must have the mandatory presentation approved before you can sit the final exam.

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: KJM-FRM5055 – Bioanalytical Chemistry II: Advanced Separation Methods